manuelbieh/react-book/basics/forms.md

 ## Controlled components

-In order to portray state changes within form fields a well as transferring changes made by users in form fields into state, a **controlled component** is needed.
+In order to portray state changes within form fields, as well as transferring changes made by users in form fields into state, a **controlled component** is needed.
 React fully takes care of the state handling of these form elements.
 We transfer a value to the `value` attribute which we receive from the state and also derive the changed value and pass it back to the state.

 React state is seen as a **single source of truth** \(or a similar state container like Redux\).
 The only relevant value is the one that can be found in React state and the corresponding input in a form will constantly reflect this value in the state.